-- The IDVA continues to host quarterly events that focus on women veteran benefits, veteran employment, veteran entrepreneurship, veteran certification and more.
-Our commitment year after year remains the samehow do we meet the evolving needs of veterans and their families.
-One of those ways continues to be our support and continued participation in numerous benefits and resource fairs that are attended and supported by our veterans service officers.
-During FY 2017, we launched LifeNav, a transition program that is designed to help recently separating and separated service members navigate their strategic career goals in effort to have that continued sense of mission for themselves personally after their military service has ended.
-As we look to FY 2018 we look forward to continued service of our veteran community and making a difference in their lives. - Serving Those Who Served (STWS) was created to serve our Veterans and Veteran Organizations.
-The goal was to make an impact in the lives of veterans throughout Illinois through a community service program designed by the Illinois Department of Veterans' Affairs.
-The STWS program brought in seven other partners to increase the success of the program.
-Serve Illinois, Chicago Cares, Boeing, Corporation for National & Community Service, Illinois Joining Forces, Student Veterans of America and Campus Compact.
-2016 was the first year for this program and it has since become an annual event.
-IDVA estimated having 570 volunteers supporting the event which equaled about 2,280 hours of much needed and welcomed community service for our Illinois Heroes.
-According to the Points of Light, the total number of volunteer hours has an economic impact of \$53,716.80. - In February of 2017, the IDVA created the Tiny Boots Child Care Program.
+During FY 2018, IDVA worked with various community partners, sports teams and non-profit partners to serve the men and women who are in the military.
+Like previous years, IDVA has continued to work with the Chicago Sky, Chicago Steel and Chicago Wolves sports teams to host veteran resource fairs and hiring events for the benefit of our service-members, veterans and military families.
+The IDVA continues to host events that focus on women veteran benefits, veteran employment, veteran entrepreneurship, veteran certification and more.
+Our commitment year after year remains the same- how do we meet the evolving needs of veterans and their families.
+One of those ways is the continued support and participation in numerous benefits and resource fairs that are attended and support by our veteran service officers.
+As we look to FY19, we look forward to continued service of our veteran community and making a difference in their lives.

+The IDVA continued the Tiny Boots Child Care Program.
 The program is designed to assist Illinois Veterans with Free Child Care when they have a medical appointment, counseling appointment or a job interview.
 This pilot program is initially serving veterans in Cook, Kane and DuPage Counties, with plans to expand to counties throughout Illinois.
-The funding for this pilot program came from a grant from the Veterans Cash Ticket sold by the Illinois Lottery.
-Over 100 child care homes, who are licensed by the Illinois Department of Public Health for this program registered to be a part of this new program.
+The funding for this program comes from a grant from the Vet Cash Ticket sold by the Illinois Lottery.
+Over 100 child care homes, who are licensed by the Illinois Department of

+Public Health for this program registered to be a part of this new program.
 It is our hope that this program will eliminate one major difficulty for our Illinois Veterans with children, especially our single parents.
 The YWCA Metropolitan Chicago has been contracted to manage the program.

-Under the leadership of Governor Bruce Rauner, the IDVA's senior executive staff and 1,250 plus dedicated staff of the department, FY 2017 was an incredible year.
+Under the leadership of Governor Bruce Rauner, the IDVA's senior executive staff and 1,250 plus dedicated staff of the department, FY 2018 was an incredible year.
 I am proud of the results we accomplished together and the services we rendered to our Illinois Veterans.
-I remain grateful for the opportunity to serve at the helm of our professional, experienced, and dedicated team of veteran advocates and I look forward to continuing to work with each of our team members, our many partner organizations, and the General Assembly to do an even better job of serving our veterans and their families in the coming years.
+I remain grateful for the opportunity to serve at the helm of our professional, experienced, and dedicated team of veteran advocates, and I look forward to continuing to work with each of our team members, our many partner organizations, and the General Assembly to do an even better job of serving our veterans and their families in the coming years.